diegoulloao/ioquake3-server-gcloud/README.md

 ./q3s deploy
 ```

-# 6. Erasing server from Google Cloud
+# 6. Erase server from Google Cloud

 To erease your server completely, run the following command: